vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/Deploy Multi-site Spring application using Tanzu Data on TAS.md

 ![Reference-architecture](./img/multi-site-spring-app/app-01.png)

-## Deploy the multi-site Spring and .NET application using VMware Tanzu Data Services on Tanzu Platform for Cloud Foundry
+## Deploy the multi-site Spring and .NET application using Tanzu Data Services on Tanzu Platform for Cloud Foundry

 1. Install the **VMware Tanzu Data tiles** on Tanzu Platform for Cloud Foundry.
 For this scenario, we will install the following tiles- **VMware Tanzu RabbitMQ, VMware Tanzu GemFire** and **VMware Taznu Postgres**.

-2. Create services for **VMware Tanzu RabbitMQ**, **VMware Tanzu Gemfire** and **VMware Tanzu Postgres**, and validate service status.
+2. Create services for **VMware Tanzu RabbitMQ**, **VMware Tanzu GemFire** and **VMware Tanzu Postgres**, and validate service status.

    <!-- /* cSpell:disable */ -->